-I believe that our smartphone is the very object that we keep nearer to us.
-And one of the many considerable things about having a smartphone is the ability to take notes.
 Whatever you have a moment of inspiration, or simply you just don’t want to forget to buy bread on your way home an app that offers this solution is a must-have.
-I have to admit that taking notes apps are plenty on Google Play but I only chose a few that I found more interesting.
+I have to admit that note-taking apps are plenty on Google Play but I only chose a few that I found more interesting.

 Evernote – may be the most popular application of its kind.
 You can make notes on desktop, mobile (Android, iOS, Windows Phone) or directly from a browser and access them from all your devices connected to Evernote.
 You can also send a note to your friends, whether it’s a text, image, or a to-do list.

 Evernote gives you the tools you need to keep your work effortlessly organized:

 • Write, collect and capture ideas as searchable notes, notebooks, checklists, and to-do lists